chelsea-hansen/RSV-Interventions/README.md

 The ```data_prep.R``` script will also save a few additional parameters as ```other_parms.rds```.

-To run the next step (calibration you will need 7 datasets).
+To run the next step (calibration) you will need 7 datasets.
 1. The RSV time series (example saved as ```rsv_ts.rds```)
 2. The RSV age distribution (example saved as ```age_distribution.rds```)
 3. ```yinit.rds``` - created with the ```data_prep.R``` R script